ChangelogBook a demoSign up

 Connect your data warehouse, configure sync infrastructure, and prepare datasets so marketers can build and activate audiences directly in Hightouch.

-Before you begin, review the Data activation concepts, which explain sources, models, syncs, destinations, and Change Data Capture (CDC).
+New to Hightouch's data model?
+The Data activation concepts page explains sources, models, syncs, destinations, and Change Data Capture (CDC).
 This article focuses on the hands-on setup work for data teams.

 Setup steps